martinjc/swnScraper2013/readme.md

+Collection of scripts to gather information on the artists appearing at SWN Festival 2013.

-Script to crawl the SWN Festival 2013 site and retrieve lineup information for inclusion in other projects.
++ scraper.py scrapes the main SWN Festival site (swnfest.com) and retrieves lineup information for inclusion in other projects.
++ searcher.py searches for additional artist links on Spotify and Last.FM